-Within these 2 feasibility groups, qualitative practitioner and parent feedback on details of delivery, accessibility and acceptability will be collected via (i) session-specific feedback forms and (ii) semi-structured focus groups and interviews following the last intervention session.
+Within these 2 feasibility groups, qualitative practitioner and parent feedback on details of delivery, accessibility and acceptability will be collected via (i) sessionspecific feedback forms and (ii) semi-structured focus groups and interviews following the last intervention session.
 These will be analysed and discussed with our parent advisory group, the trial team and the Trial Steering Committee (TSC) (see section 5.10 below for further details).
 Further co-design with practitioners and parents will inform the final intervention protocol, prior to the pilot phase.

 Within the feasibility phase, the Research Associate and Assistant will train in and practise all research measures.
 The Trial Manager will work with the Clinical Trials Unit to set up the randomisation system and online database.
-Co-Applicant Leadbitter will finalise the Autism Knowledge Survey-Revised (modified to reflect current UK ASD knowledge and practice and piloted pre-trial with parents recruited through the autism@manchester network as part of a Masters thesis).
+Co-Applicant Leadbitter will finalise the "Knowledge of Autism Questionnaire - UK" KAQ-UK (modified to reflect current UK ASD knowledge and practice and piloted pre-trial with parents recruited through the autism@manchester network as part of a Masters thesis).